 Key Tax Group protects you and your business from IRS action

 Don’t let the IRS turn your business into a nightmare.
-Key Tax Group can prevent your business from being forced to close its doors and establish resolutions for the company’s debt as well as for individuals who have had penalties assessed against them.
+Key Tax Group can prevent your business from being forced to close its doors and establish tax debt resolutions for the company’s debt as well as for individuals who have had penalties assessed against them.

 At Key Tax Group, we understand the high stakes and urgency surrounding payroll tax debt relief.
-Our firm has both the accounting background and extensive experience in tax law and code to help prevent your business from being shut down and heavy penalties being assessed against you.
+Our tax debt relief firm has both the accounting background and extensive experience in tax law and code to help prevent your business from being shut down and heavy penalties being assessed against you.
 Even if your business is closed, it’s important to have protection against your personal assets, bank accounts, and sources of income.
 To find out more about how Key Tax Group can protect you and your business from IRS action, contact our office today for your free initial consultation.